Ayush-learner44/p4m3-grpc/README.md

 P4-based SYN flood detection system running on a virtual leaf-spine network using BMv2 (`simple_switch_grpc`) and P4Runtime gRPC.
 The controller receives packet features directly over the bidirectional gRPC stream — no CPU port sniffing, no virtual interface binding.

+Built on top of **[p4-utils](https://github.com/nsg-ethz/p4-utils)** by ETH Zurich — a framework that extends Mininet for P4 programmable switches.

 ---

 ## How It Works